Innu: Present status

 The Innu of Labrador and those living on the north shore of the Gulf of St. Lawrence in the Canadian Shield region have never officially ceded their territory to Canada by way of treaty or other agreement.
 But, as European-Canadians began widespread forest and mining operations at the turn of the 20th century, the Innu became increasingly settled in coastal communities and in the interior of Quebec.
 The Canadian and provincial governments, the Catholic, Moravian, and Anglican churches, all encouraged the Innu to settle in more permanent, majority-style communities, in the belief that their lives would improve with this adaptation.
 This coercive assimilation resulted in the Innu giving up some traditional activities (hunting, trapping, fishing).
 Because of these social disruptions and the systemic disadvantages faced by Indigenous peoples, community life in the permanent settlements often became associated with high levels of substance abuse, domestic violence, and suicide among the Innu.

+The flag of the Innu Nation was carried aboard the Artemis II mission that traveled further into space than any humans before this flight.
+Geological features of the Kamestastin crater in the nation's traditional hunting grounds was a training site for Canadian astronaut Jeremy Hansen.